WHO are YOU?

 He earned a degree in English from the State University of New York in Binghamton in 1990.
 Eighteen years after the fact, he returned to school and received a masters in Journalism from Georgetown University in 2010.

-He changed his byline to Doug Lane because, frankly, he got tired of having to decide if he needed a period after the ‘J’ or not.
+He changed his byline from his full name to Doug Lane because, frankly, he got tired of having to decide if he needed a period after the ‘J’ or not.

 He makes his home in Houston, TX with his wife and their feline overlord.